jsoma/2025-birn/unstructured-data/scraping-web.md

 We can't answer questions like "what is the largest contract" without converting the procurement data into structured data.

+If you're feeling lazy, use the "procurement documents" tab in the [Claude for Sheets example spreadsheet](https://docs.google.com/spreadsheets/d/1JcVNQEBVLCoeQo8pbdm4OjDsaskB7FMzM_r83t224FA/edit?gid=1292642224#gid=1292642224).
+I already organized it for you!

-[Here's how I did it for exactly one file](https://colab.research.google.com/github/jsoma/2025-birn/blob/main/unstructured-data/procurement-sample-analysis.ipynb), can you make it work for the rest?
+But if you're feeling very charged up, [here's how I did it for exactly one file](https://colab.research.google.com/github/jsoma/2025-birn/blob/main/unstructured-data/procurement-sample-analysis.ipynb), can you talk to ChatGPT to make it work for the rest?